connorakey/qr-code-generator/README.md

 #### Am I allowed to reupload the code?
 Yes, you are allowed to but please fork the original repository.

+## DISCLAIMER!!
+I am not responsible for anything that goes wrong running this code, I do NOT recommend running it port forwarded as there may be security issues, I have not looked in to any security in this project, if you are running this I only recommend running it within your home network.

 ## Authors